 The DFI specification is being developed by expert contributors from recognized leaders in the semiconductor, IP and electronic design automation (EDA) industries.

-DFI Group Releases Version 3.1 of Its High-Speed Memory Controller and PHY Interface Specification
+DFI Group Releases Final Version DFI 3.1 and Preliminary DFI 4.0 Addendum of its High-Speed Memory Controller and PHY Interface Specification

-"Consumer mobile electronics continue to demand both increased memory performance and power efficiency, requiring the use of new technologies such as LPDDR3 memory," said John MacLaren, chairman of the DFI Group.
-"We are excited to add LPDDR3 mobile memory support to the DFI standard as it means the benefits of this technology will now be available to the rapidly growing mobile computing market.”
+“Mobile consumer devices continue to demand both increased memory performance and power efficiency, requiring the use of the latest available technologies like LPDDR4 memory”," said John MacLaren, Senior Member of Consulting Staff at Cadence Design Systems and chairman of the DFI Group.
+"We are excited to add LPDDR4 mobile memory support to the DFI standard, enabling the benefits of this technology for the rapidly growing mobile computing market.”

-The preliminary DFI 3.1 memory specification is available now for download at www.ddr-phy.org.
+Both the final DFI 3.1 specification as well as the DFI 4.0 addendum is available now for download at www.ddr-phy.org